 Are you tired of putting out the fires of your team issues just to see them cycle back?
 If so, you might be extinguishing the symptoms instead of eliminating the root cause of your problems.
-Today we will shine the light on building and sustaining the culture of continuous improvement and how this key concept of Lean philosophy can help you solve the team management issues.
+Today we will shine the light on building and sustaining the culture of the continuous improvement process and how this key concept of Lean philosophy can help you solve the team management issues.

 We are joined today by a professional Lean coach, developer of Kanban foundation courses, and a certified service management consultant, Robert Falkowitz.
 Today he is tuning in from Switzerland to talk with us about continuous improvement in the context of team management.

-D: Hi Robert, welcome on the show!
+D: Hi Robert, welcome to the show!